Home Blog Sustainability

 Application accuracy.
 Drone platforms flying at 6 to 10 feet above canopy with RTK centimeter-precision positioning deliver product with minimal drift and precise placement.
 Compared to conventional ground sprayers or manned aircraft, drift reduction of 70 to 90 percent has been documented in side-by-side trials.

 Variable rate optimization.
-AI-driven variable rate application matches product intensity to pest pressure intensity across the field.
-Areas with light weed pressure receive reduced rates while heavy infestations receive full rates, optimizing efficacy while minimizing total chemical volume.
+AI-driven variable rate application matches product intensity to field conditions across the field.
+Areas that need less receive reduced rates while areas that need more receive full rates, improving coverage consistency while minimizing total product use.

-The core enabling technology for sustainable precision agriculture is real-time weed detection using machine learning.
-Modern AI systems achieve detection accuracy above 95 percent for target weed species, operating in real time as the drone flies over the field.
+The core enabling technology for sustainable precision agriculture is real-time field analysis using machine learning.
+Modern AI systems read field conditions and crop stress at high accuracy, operating in real time as the drone flies over the field.

-This capability transforms the fundamental equation of crop protection.
+This capability transforms the fundamental equation of input management.
 Instead of asking “what rate should I apply across this field?” the question becomes “which specific locations in this field need treatment?”
-The shift from field-level to plant-level decision-making is what enables the dramatic reductions in total chemical use.
+The shift from field-level to plant-level decision-making is what enables the dramatic improvements in input efficiency.

-Importantly, this precision does not come at the cost of efficacy.
-Trials consistently show that precision spot application achieves equivalent or superior weed control compared to broadcast application, because the full effective rate is delivered directly to the target rather than diluted across treated and untreated areas alike.
+Importantly, this precision does not come at the cost of performance.
+Applying the full appropriate rate directly to the areas that need it, rather than diluting effort across treated and untreated areas alike, supports consistent field-level results.

 Aligning with Sustainability Programs